 3-D Models - a zip file containing all of the STL files, which you can use with a slicer application for printing.

 Calibration - a pdf file explaining how to calibrate the 11 servos using the 16-channel controller to determine their PWM limit values.

-Software Code - Arduino .ino files which run the project.
-Several folders, one for the droid, one for the WiFi Tx and one for 16-Ch Controller.
+Software Code - ESP8266 .ino files which run the project.
+Several folders, one for the droid, and one for use with the 16-Ch Controller.

-Apps Code - three Windows apps written in processing, compiled into 32-bit Java executable files.
+Apps Code - two Windows apps written in processing, the Move Trainer and the 16-Ch Controller app..

-Windows Apps - a pdf outlining the use of the three Windows apps which enables you to tune the droid and view data over Wi-Fi telemetry
+Windows App - a pdf outlining the use of the Windows app which enables you to control the droid and record movement sequences.

 The following notes will help you understand how the files in this project work or can be used in principle.
 Each note has a bold heading for quick reference and they are listed in alphabetical order.

 .ino File - the zip file contains several folders, which in turn contain the source code files.
 Therefore you will need to unzip it to use them.